 HAHI Members get a tour of Coastal Windows from the President of the company himself.
 We learned how premium vinyl windows are manufactured, from start to finish.
 Fascinating!
 And easier to understand how to inspect something you understand.

 HAHI is for Hawaii only.
 It is the finest organization available to home inspectors in Hawaii, for many reasons.
 Higher Standards.
 Stronger Code of Ethics.
 No freebie certifications here- you have to earn them, and prove yourself.
 Inspectors who fail to meet or maintain them?
-They will not advance or continue to hold Membership.
-In comparison, the national organizations simply do not have the staff (or will) to vest, maintain or discipline their Members to the degree HAHI does.
+They will loose their active Membership.

-Good news for you open-minded old-timers: HAHI is, by design, non-political.
+Good news for you open-minded old-timers: HAHI is, by design, non-political wherever possible.
 Politics and personalities destroyed local Chapters of national organizations in the past, a good lesson for all of us.
 Where local Chapters of other organizations have started and failed (numerous times) - or been spoiled by egos, red tape, obstructionist inspectors or nonsensical politics, HAHI is off to a very solid start and is attracting top-notch inspectors.
-HAHI is moving forward.
+HAHI is moving forward despite attempts by inspectors in Hawaii to belittle it.
+HAHI will not accept any application for Membership from anyone who has a history of obstruction, dishonesty, lack of professionalism, or ethics.
+So, relax.
+HAHI provides a safe environment from controversy.